yowjian/build/building-psu-pdg.md

 ```

 # Building on cuurent LLVM version on our fork
-Folow the same instructions as above, but make changes to two files as
+Folow the same instructions as above, but do not install llvm-5.0 or clang-5.0,
-below before building.
+and make changes to two files as below before building.
+Also use clang++,
+llvm-as and opt, instead of clang++-5.0, llvm-as-5.0, and opt-5.0.

 In CMakeLists.txt, comment two lines at bottom, and add a new line as
 follows.